Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GPPI Frameworks with the additive Schwarz Newton Acceleration

-The procedure for the additive Schwarz Newton method is outlined in Algorithm~\ref{alg:example}.
+{ The procedure for the additive Schwarz Newton method is outlined in Algorithm~\ref{alg:example}.
 In the numerical experiments, we observe that the additive Schwarz Newton method requires fewer iterations than the GPPI method.
-In practice, since each iteration admits explicit update formulas, as discussed in the previous section, assembling the components of \(J\) and \(\mathrm{d}R/\mathrm{d}\boldsymbol{w}\) in \eqref{eq:as_update} is straightforward.
-The main computational bottleneck lies in assembling and solving the linear system in \eqref{eq:as_update}.
-However, the corresponding Jacobian matrices are highly sparse.
-For example, in the FP case, \(\mathcal{L}_1\) in \eqref{eq:R1:L1:opt} depends only on \(\boldsymbol{q}\), so
+In practice, since each iteration admits explicit update formulas, as discussed in the previous section, assembling the components of the row-wise matrices \(J_{\mathrm{AS}}^k\) and \(R_{\mathrm{AS,row}}^{\prime,k}\) is straightforward.
+The main computational bottleneck lies in assembling and solving the resulting linear system.
+The key structural simplification is that several blocks of the assembled Jacobian vanish.
+For example, in the FP case, \(\mathcal{L}_1\) in \eqref{eq:R1:L1:opt} depends only on \(\mathbf{q}\), so